-- Pay regard to advice and information from parents and previous settings at transition points; liaising as necessary to continue the use of successful strategies and approaches - Provide teaching and support staff with comprehensive guidance in relation to identification processes - Have clear processes for staff and parent / carers to raise concerns regarding pupil progress and learning - Use a range of appropriate screening and assessment tools to identify needs - Gather evidence of pupil needs - When appropriate, seek advice from advisory services and outside agencies including the Educational Psychology Service, CAMHS, Speech and Language Service, Babcock LDP SEN support services etc. in order to gain a better understanding of a pupil's needs - Designate a qualified teacher to be responsible for co-ordinating SEN provision (the SEN co-ordinator, or SENDCO), ensuring appropriate experience or qualifications are in place - Inform parents/carers when they are making special educational provision for their child and have processes in place for parents/carers to provide feedback on provision - Inform pupils when they are making special educational provision for them and have processes in place for the pupils to provide feedback - Identify the nature of each pupil's SEN needs; sometimes a child or young person can have needs in more than one area which requires an individualised
+- Pay regard to advice and information from parents and previous settings at transition points; liaising as necessary to continue the use of successful strategies and approaches - Provide teaching and support staff with comprehensive guidance in relation to identification processes - Have clear processes for staff and parent / carers to raise concerns regarding pupil progress and learning - Use a range of appropriate screening and assessment tools to identify needs - Gather evidence of pupil needs - When appropriate, seek advice from advisory services and outside agencies including the Educational Psychology Service, CAMHS, Speech and Language Service, Babcock LDP SEN support services etc. in order to gain a better understanding of a pupil's needs - Designate a qualified teacher to be responsible for co-ordinating SEN provision (the SEN co-ordinator, or SENDCO), ensuring appropriate experience or qualifications are in place - Inform parents/carers when they are making special educational provision for their child and have processes in place for parents/carers to provide feedback on provision - Inform pupils when they are making special educational provision for them and have processes in place for the pupils to provide feedback - Identify the nature of each pupil's SEN needs; sometimes a child or young person can have needs in more than one area which requires an individualised approach a) how the school evaluates the effectiveness of its provision for such pupils; Include here the schools systems, processes and criteria for evaluating the effectiveness of its provision for pupils with SEN. How does the school know how effective its arrangements are?
+How are the Governors/Trustees involved in monitoring and evaluating effectiveness and what are their responsibilities?
+Include how the school assesses whether the additional support provided has had an impact on the pupils educational progress

-- approach - Regularly review the SEND register and other processes used for identifying and making needs known - 3.
-Information about the school's policies for making provision for pupils with special educational needs whether or not pupils have EHC Plans, including - a) how the school evaluates the effectiveness of its provision for such pupils;
+Regularly review the SEND register and other processes used for identifying and making needs known

+3. Information about the school's policies for making provision for pupils with special educational needs whether or not pupils have EHC Plans, including-